zilliztech/milvus-backup/README.md

 # Interfaces

 ## Create
 Create a backup for the cluster.
-Data of selected collections will be copied to a backup directory(in the same minio cluster/bucket of the cluster).
+Data of selected collections will be copied to a backup directory(in the same bucket of the cluster).
 The path tree of backups is like:
 ```
 /backup/my_backup_0